tynman/mycology/recipes/pan-cyan.md

 4. Spawning and Colonization
 Steps
-Prepare grain spawn by shaking.
+- Prepare grain spawn by shaking.
-Transfer substrate to cake pans, filling 3/4 full.
+- Transfer substrate to cake pans, filling 3/4 full.
-Add 0.5 to 1 lb. of grain spawn per pan.
+- Add 0.5 to 1 lb. of grain spawn per pan.
+  - *What's the volume?*
-Mix the grain spawn into the substrate.
+- Mix the grain spawn into the substrate.
-Cover cake pans with tin foil or clear top lid.
+- Cover cake pans with tin foil or clear top lid.
-Allow to colonize at 70-85F for about 4-7 days.
+- Allow to colonize at 70-85F for about 4-7 days.

 ```mermaid
 flowchart TD